-Farmhouse Main Bathroom // Our Quick $1,000 Bathroom Refresh is Done!
+Farmhouse Main Bathroom // Our Quick $1000 Bathroom Remodel is Done!

 Our quick and inexpensive bathroom refresh is done and thank goodness, because our first guests arrive tomorrow!
 Nothing like cutting it close ;) Garrett and I challenged ourselves with this project to get it done in 7 days and stick to a $1,000 budget.
 Spoiler: we did both!
 Read on for all the details and plenty of before and after photos.